-Jean Binta Breeze was a special voice in British Caribbean poetry.
+On 4 August 2022, the George Padmore Institute and Lambeth Libraries held an evening to celebrate Jean Binta Breeze, a special voice in British Caribbean poetry.
 She was a riveting performer who captivated audiences far and wide with her award-winning verse.
-On the first anniversary of her passing, some of her friends and family from the worlds of literature, music and theatre will celebrate her life and work.
+On the first anniversary of her passing, her friends, colleagues and family from the worlds of literature, music and theatre celebrated her life and work.

-Join us for an evening of poetry, song and remembrance.
+The participants in the evening of poetry, song and remembrance:

 Melanie Abrahams FRSA is a literature producer, curator and an occasional lecturer and speaker.
 She is the founder and the Creative Director of Renaissance One and Tilt, which produce events, tours, mixed media and work in schools.
 She has curated a range of festivals and is an Enabler for Slate World, a Creative Europe-funded project exploring the connections between black artists within Europe.